 To reserve your hotel room, please click the link below.
+The link for lodging for Fall 2020 and rescheduled Summer 2020 dates will be available at a later date.
+Please check back...
 To pay for your hotel room, you will pay the Center for Ministry.
 Do not pay the hotel directly.

 COS 121 and COS 122 are prerequisites for all other courses.
 Courses should be taken in order, beginning with year one courses and culminating with year five courses.Please note that the course numbers have changed in recent years.
 If you have been taking classes since before 2015, we strongly encourage you to review the course catalog and your official GBHEM transcript closely as you plan your schedule.
 MSCOS reserves the right to alter this schedule and/or faculty roster as needed at any time.

 By pre-registering online, you indicate that you have read and agreed to the MSCOS policies and procedures as outlined in the 2020 course catalog, which can be downloaded above.
 All registrations must be signed by a student's District Superintendent and Local Pastor Registrar in order to be approved.

 What is the Mississippi Course of Study School?
 The Mississippi Course of Study School (MSCOS) at Millsaps College is a ministry education program dedicated to the formation of part-time United Methodist local pastors who are spiritually grounded, theologically responsible, relationally skilled, and professionally effective.